 But in life, I have found it does me no good to dwell on the past and so, since the bad thing happened I have tried to look forward and to rebuild.
 In some ways I may have succeeded and in others, I may not have done but as time has rolled on, I find it is years later and the ‘bad thing’ no longer seems as bad.

 Then something happened which took this further.
 When I started to look into the Christian faith, I came across a couple of sayings of Jesus.
-One is, “love your neighbour,” which I can quite happily do as I have had some great neighbours.
+One is, “love your neighbor,” which I can quite happily do as I have had some great neighbours.
 The other saying, however, is quite unpalatable.
-It is of course the saying, “love your enemies and do good to those who hate you.”
+It is of course the saying, “Love your enemies, do good to those who hate you” (Luke 6: 27).
 A more unfair, unjust, unreasonable and quite frankly, weak statement you will struggle to find and I would happily discount it completely.
 Except, against all the odds, it seems to ring true.

 For when I look at human history, I see some of the giants who have changed the world for the better; Mandela, Ghandi, Martin Luther King, for example.
 All of them loved their enemies and from a position of seeming weakness, they changed the world.